Here's what nobody's telling you about the next wave of industrial robotics.

 Data Point #1: The Shared Hardware Core.
 Our intelligence shows companies like Unitree Robotics are not sourcing custom components.
 They're directly using motors, main control boards, joint modules, encoders, and sensors from the EV supply chain.
 An EV's battery management system controller and a humanoid robot's torso control unit share fundamental hardware architectures.
 China has spent 15 years and billions in subsidies building the world's most complete and cost-competitive EV parts ecosystem.
 That same ecosystem—from precision gearboxes to high-density battery packs—is now being repurposed.
 The R&D cost for a new actuator?
 Drastically lower when you can modify an existing, mass-produced EV component.

 Data Point #2: The "15th Five-Year Plan" Blueprint.
 The emerging policy documents from China's upcoming 15th Five-Year Plan (2026-2030), highlighted in Korean analyses, are explicit.
-The strategy is to turn the entire country into a "sci-tech innovation base," with Shanghai as a hub for commercializing "Physical AI" (Embodied AI).
+The approach is to turn the entire country into a "sci-tech innovation base," with Shanghai as a hub for commercializing "Physical AI" (Embodied AI).
 The plan prioritizes five future industries: Physical AI, Brain-Computer Interface (BCI), 6G, Commercial Space, and the Low-Altitude Economy.
 Crucially, it links western China's renewable energy capacity to power the immense compute needs of AI training for these physical systems.
 This isn't scattered R&D; it's a national, energy-aware industrial policy linking power, compute, and hardware.

 Data Point #3: The "De-Americanization" of the Robot Supply Chain.
 Korean reports note that amid U.S.-China tech competition, Chinese robotics firms are aggressively pursuing core component localization.
 The goal isn't just innovation, but sovereignty.
 The motor that might have used a Japanese encoder now uses a domestic one from an EV supplier.
 The LiDAR sensor is sourced from the same pool serving advanced driver-assistance systems (ADAS).
 This creates a closed-loop, resilient supply chain that is insulated from export controls and priced for hyper-scale manufacturing.